Towards A Better Understanding of Scat

 Black Bear (Ursus americanus)

 Diet : Truly omnivorous, but seems to consume mostly plants.
 Spring usually means new shoots of grasses and forbs and also thawing carcasses.
 May even cannibalize cubs.
-Summer diet consists fat, sugar and protein rich foods to bulk up before Winter hibernation.
+Summer diet consists of fat, sugar and protein rich foods to bulk up before Winter hibernation.
 This includes foods such as Blueberries, Raspberries, Chokecherries, and can also include nuts and spawning fish where available, as well as White-tailed Deer and Moose fawns.
 Autumn diet can largely consist of acorns, Apples, Grape and most other ripe and ready fruits.
 Black Bears are often found scavenging at dumps and roadkill drop off areas.
 Mostly forages during the day.

 Dental formula : I 3/3, C 1/1, P 4/4, M 2/3 = 42.
 Incisors and canines used for holding, tearing and slashing prey.
 Flat, broad back molars used for grinding plant matter.
 I have read, but do not remember where that Black Bears large canine teeth are disproportionate to their mostly frugivorous and insectivorous diet and could be evolutionary remnant of early ancestor of the Black Bear who was more of a consumer of meat.